Jahanzaib5/contact-storing-application-javafx/README.md

 #
 ## For VM options : --module-path "path-to-openjfx-lib-folder" --add-modules javafx.controls,javafx.fxml
 #
-In this application you can add contact to the register which will stores.
-Furhtermore, you can modify the existing contact, can delete the existing ones, but cannot add new contact with the same credentials already exists in the register.
+In this application you can add contact to the register which will store them.
+Furhtermore, you can modify the existing contacts, can delete the existing ones, but cannot add new contact with the same credentials which already exists in the register.
 #